Together in Christ: 'Will I Stay Calm?' — Proverbs 12:16

 Key Thought

-In a world of road rage, demand for instant justice, and a hair-trigger about being dissed, we desperately need to hear this truth.
-The fool in this proverb is the exact opposite of the person who is "quick to listen, slow to speak and slow to become angry."
-[1] The fool in our proverb is certainly not the kind of person Jesus is trying to form us into becoming as a part of His Kingdom.
+In a world of road rage, demand for instant justice, and a hair-trigger about being dissed, we desperately need to hear the truth in today's proverb.
+The fool in this proverb is the exact opposite of the person who is "quick to listen, slow to speak, and slow to get angry" - the kind of person Jesus' brother, James, called us to be.
+[1] The fool in our proverb is undoubtedly not the kind of person Jesus is trying to form us into becoming as a part of His Kingdom.
 [2]

-So the question is: How do we "overlook an insult"?
+So the question is: How do we "stay calm when insulted"?

 Our answer lies in those we allow to determine our worth and value.
-If we have been baptized with Christ, [3] then God claims us as His beloved child with whom He is well pleased.
-[4] Jesus presents us to the Father and the hosts of heaven as "holy and blameless as you stand before him without a single fault."
+If we have been baptized with Christ, [3] then God claims us as His beloved child who brings Him "great joy," just as Jesus did at His baptism.
+[4] Jesus presents us to the Father and the hosts of heaven as "holy and blameless as [we] stand before him without a single fault."
 [5] God has promised to be with us and never forsake us, [6] so what can someone do to us by disrespecting us or insulting us?

 Today's Prayer

 Father, protect my heart from being overly defensive with insults or feeling that I must prove my worth to those who insult and disrespect me.
-I know Your love for me, Jesus' sacrifice for me, and the Spirit's work to transform me determine my identity, value, and worth.
-Slow down my response to insults so I can remember who and Whose I am!
+I know Your love for me, Jesus' sacrifice for me, and the Spirit's work to transform me.
+I know that it is You Who determines my identity, value, and worth.
+Help me to stay calm in the face of insults and to remember who and Whose I am!
 In Jesus' name, I pray.
 Amen.

 Related Scripture Readings